anima-wg/brski-cloud/anima-brski-cloud.md

 : The Registrar that is operated by the Owner, or the Owner's delegate.
 There may not be an Owner Registrar in all deployment scenarios.

-Local Domain Registrar:
-: The Registrar discovered on the Local Domain.
-There may not be a Local Domain Registrar in all deployment scenarios.

 EST:
 : Enrollment over Secure Transport {{!RFC7030}}